domjarkey/concise/README.md

 ##### Specifying data type with `?`

-Under the surface, `cmutate` calls `purrr:pmap` but simplifies the output to the most suitable data type.
-On occasion, it may be necessary to explicitly specify the data type of the output column, similar to calling `pmap_int` or `pmap_chr`.
+By default, `cmutate` simplifies the output to the most suitable data type.
+On occasion, it may be necessary to explicitly specify the data type of the output column, similar to calling `map_int` or `map_chr`.
 This can be done using the `?` operator as in the following example:

 ``` r
 numbers |>